yosemitebandit/bugle/readme.md

     with *texts*.

 So that's `---` as a separator between the metadata and the content.
+In the metadata, the `group` is currently either `projects` or `notes`.
+Indices are built for these sections.
+The value of `thumb` is shown in the indices.

 Basic templates, guess where those are.
 The project index will be tiles of photos, titles and a short description.